zputrle/ajda/spages/post/ajda.md

 2026/06/07 16:28:24 INFO Listening ... on_address=:8080
 ```

-Get additional information about the supported config flags:
+Get additional information about the flags:
 ```bash
 go run src/ajda.go --help
 ```

-### Security
+## Security

-The idea behind Ajda is simple: we want to self-host a blog on a Raspberry Pi while being reasonably confident that **(I)** Ajda serves only a predefined set of files selected at startup, and **(II)** does not represent a convenient entry point for an attacker.
+The idea behind Ajda is simple: we want to self-host a blog on a Raspberry Pi while being reasonably sure that Ajda **(I)** serves only a predefined set of files selected at startup, and **(II)** does not represent a convenient entry point for an attacker.
 We assume that the attacker is attempting to compromise Ajda through the exposed HTTPS port where Ajda is listening.

 Ajda follows a simple idea: **programs should permanently restrict what they can do at startup**.
 For example, programs should always limit which system calls they can make and which files they can access.
 As a result, even if a program is compromised, an attacker cannot make arbitrary system calls or interact with arbitrary files.
 The goal is to reduce the attack surface as much as possible when the program is compromised.